Tamal-tm/Task-Management-App/README.md

-Overview
+Overview:
 The Task Management App is a command-line interface (CLI) Python application that allows users to manage tasks effectively.
 Users can add, update, delete, and view tasks using simple text-based commands.
 The app operates in a continuous loop, processing user commands until the user exits.

-Program Structure
+Program Structure:
 The app consists of a single Python function, task(), which orchestrates all operations.

 Detailed Functionality
-1. Initialization
+1. Initialization:

 tasks = []
 print("----WELCOME TO THE TASK MANAGEMENT APP----")